The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 Bibi-Khanym Mosque — once the largest mosque in the Islamic world, built by Tamerlane in 1404 — is half ruin, half reconstruction.
 The massive entrance portal (35 meters high) has been restored.
 The blue dome gleams.
 The scale is staggering.

-But it's the adjacent Siab Bazaar that I kept returning to.
+But it's the adjacent Siab Bazaar you'll keep returning to.

 Samarkand's non (flatbread) is famous across Central Asia.
-Baked in clay tandoor ovens, stamped with intricate patterns, and sold warm from stalls that line the bazaar's bread section.
+Baked in clay tandoor ovens, stamped with intricate patterns, sold warm from stalls that line the bazaar's bread section.
 A round costs 3,000-5,000 UZS (~$0.24-0.40).
-I bought four and ate two on the walk back to my guesthouse.
+Buy four, and two won't survive the walk back to the guesthouse.

 The bazaar also sells dried fruits, nuts, and suzani embroidery (handwoven silk tapestries that make extraordinary gifts — haggle from 50% of asking price).